dkager3/boot-notify/README.md

 # boot-notify
-A systemd service for Raspberry Pi boards that provides an email notification once the board has booted.
-This is particularly useful is the board is headless.
+A systemd service geared toward Raspberry Pi boards that provides an email notification once the board has booted.
+This is primarily used to verify that a headless board has booted.

 ## Features
 * Easy to install/remove